 I’ve been doing this blogging thing for more than 12 years.
 We’re coming up on year 13 in a few short months.
 It’s been a wild ride, and when I started out I had no intentions of making money (or really, getting anything in return.)
 I’ve learned a lot along the way, and it’s been such a fun time.
 Every couple of months I am approached by someone asking how to start a blog, how to make money on a blog, and what other tips can I share.
 So I’m hoping this will help a few people when it comes to just starting and what has helped me in recent years.
-(Also right now there are a lot of sales going on because of Cyber Monday.
-I highly recommend taking advantage of some of these deals!)

 Decide on a name.
 Even if you create a site under your name, decide on something that has long-term potential.
 (I’ve changed my blog name a few times over the years, but I also have a site with just my name.)
 Secure your name – but you might wait until you’re ready for hosting as you can sometimes get a deal when purchasing hosting to also get a reduced or free domain name.